Sponsored by the RAND Pardee Graduate School

 - A full-tuition scholarship for the first year, partial scholarship in the second year, and reduced tuition thereafter

-- A research fellowship earned by working on RAND projects of the student’s choice
+- A research fellowship earned by working on RAND projects of the student’s choice; the fellowship covers remaining tuition and provides a stipend to cover living expenses

 - Generous health insurance and other benefits, including paid parental leave